coffeecoding/DiscryptorMobile/README.md

 ## License statement

 No license is currently granted for the source code of this project.
 This may or may not change in the future.

-## Support

-Please visit <http://discryptor.io> to support this project.